redpencilio/deliver-email-service/README.md

 # Example Structure

-This service relies on the backend having the right structure so it can look in the sendbox folder for emails to be send and if they fail while sending, move them to the failbox folder for example.
-If you do no have a mailbox structure in the backend then you can migrate the following example file [HERE](https://github.com/aatauil/app-deliver-email/blob/master/config/migrations/20190122110800-mailbox-folders.sparql) to your backend using the [Migration Service](https://github.com/mu-semtech/mu-migrations-service).
+This service relies on a certain structure.
+By default it searches for an "outbox" folder to find the emails that need to be send, a "failbox" for emails that have failed etc. You can modify the structure in the code as needed but if you want to use the defaults then you can just migrate the following file: [HERE](https://github.com/aatauil/app-deliver-email/blob/master/config/migrations/20190122110800-mailbox-folders.sparql)

+If you havent yet worked with the migration service then you can find a detailed explanation on how to migrate a file to your database [HERE](https://github.com/mu-semtech/mu-migrations-service).

+The migration file is included by default when using the example app: (app-deliver-email-service)[https://github.com/aatauil/app-deliver-email]
-When the file has succesfully migrated to your backend you should you should have a mailbox structure that looks like this:
+When the file has succesfully migrated to your backend then the folder structure should look like this:

 ![exampleStructure](https://user-images.githubusercontent.com/52280338/98683867-d361c080-2365-11eb-9c4d-7a800f393106.png)

-> Emails + header boxes are displayed only for illustration purposes & are NOT included in the migration file by default.
+<sup><b>!!
+Emails + header boxes are displayed only for illustration purposes & are NOT included in the migration file by default !!</b></sup>

 <br> <br>
 # Environment Variables